 After the fair closed, the mural was intended to be placed in the new library of San Francisco Junior College (now City College of San Francisco).
 This library was part of a grand architectural plan developed by Timothy Pflueger, a prominent local architect, one of the organizers of the fair, and Rivera's patron and friend.

 World War Two interrupted these plans.
 Pflueger's library was never built and the ten panels of the mural were crated and stored first on the fairgrounds and then at the College until Rivera's death in 1957.
 That year, Milton Pflueger, Timothy's younger brother, proposed to install the mural in the lobby of the new campus theater.
 The mural was moved into this lobby in 1961.
+It will be de-installed and loaned to SFMOMA in the summer of 2020.
+Plans are to return the mural to a new Diego Rivera Theatre in 2023.

 With an eye to the mural's past history, its present circumstances and its future well into the next century, the Diego Rivera Mural Project has set the following goals: